 The 16×19 string pattern also makes this one of the best tennis racquets for spin.
 You’ll be able to generate topspin on your shots as you improve your game.
 The main strings on this racquet spread wider as they move further from the handle.
 We found that in combination with the frame technology, this gives the racquet excellent feel.

-This racquet is also the best value tennis racquet if you plan to become a more avid recreational player.
+This racquet is also the best-value tennis racquet if you plan to become a more avid recreational player.
+It’s one of the more affordable gifts for tennis players beginning their tennis journey.
 However, we don’t recommend this racquet for advanced players as it is bulky and difficult to maneuver at the net for a fast-paced game.

 Read other Head tennis racquet reviews.